Tagged or AnyVal?

 • so String with Tagged[Name] can be accessed as @@[String, Name],

-• @@[String, Name] could be written with infix notations as String @@ Name.
+• @@[String, Name] could be written with infix notation as String @@ Name.

 Tagged to go